 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

-The theatre and dance department offers two majors: theatre; combined major in theatre and dance.
+The theater and dance department offers two majors: theater (no longer available for declaration); and theater and dance.
 Each is detailed in the “Programs” section below.
-The major in theatre and the combined major in theatre and dance are sequences of courses designed to prepare theatre and dance artists and scholars for immediate and excellent work in the fields, upon graduation, and for graduate study in M.F.A. or M.A./Ph.D. programs.
+The major in theater and the combined major in theater and dance are sequences of courses designed to prepare theater and dance artists and scholars for immediate and excellent work in the fields, upon graduation, and for graduate study in M.F.A. or M.A./Ph.D. programs.

-Students wanting to study performance-history, performance training, design/architecture-at another international or U.S. campus should consult with faculty in theatre and dance for recommendations of well-regarded programs.
-Any student seeking conservatory-style training (for instance, in Moscow) should plan her/his Macalester major carefully and early, in consultation with theatre and /dance faculty.
+Students wanting to study performance-history, performance training, design/architecture at another international or U.S. campus should consult with faculty in theater and dance for recommendations of well-regarded programs.
+Any student seeking conservatory-style training (for instance, in Moscow) should plan her/his Macalester major carefully and early, in consultation with theater and /dance faculty.
 It is strongly advised that students planning either an acting or directing emphasis in the program plan to study away in the fall of their junior year.

 THDA 194 , THDA 294 , THDA 394 , THDA 494

-Topics courses in theatre and dance focus on current and often inter-disciplinary issues in performance history and theory, methods and design.
-Many topics courses enter the curriculum of theatre and dance as permanent courses.
+Topics courses in theater and dance focus on current and often inter-disciplinary issues in performance history and theory, methods and design.
+Many topics courses enter the curriculum of theater and dance as permanent courses.
 Recent topics courses have included: “Magic in Motion: Advanced Technical Production;” “Dance for the Camera;” “Physical Approaches.”
 Every year, announced in advanced of the registration period.
 (4 credits)